flan/staticdhcpd/staticDHCPd/doc/customisation/scripting.rst

     instance of libpydhcpserver.dhcp_types.mac.MAC, which can be coerced into a human-readable, lower-case, colon-delimited string or a sequence of bytes, or compared directly against either
-    subnet: the subnet-string associated with the lease's definition
-    serial: the serial-integer associated with the lease's definition
-    client_ip: an object that emulates the properties of a quadruple of octets (192, 168, 0, 1), a dotted quad ("192.168.0.1"), and an integer (3232235521)
+    definition: the lease-definition provided via MAC-lookup, an instance of staticdhcpdlib.databases.generic.Definition
-    relay_ip: either None or an object of the type described in client_ip, representing the server that relayed this request
+    relay_ip: either None or an object of the type described in client_ip *rewrite this*, representing the server that relayed this request
     pxe: False if not applicable; else, a triple containing, in order, option 93 (client_system) as a sequence of ints, option 94 (client_ndi) as a